SafetyCulture Summit 2021

 One of the biggest advantages of a digital food waste audit checklist is that it automatically collects data.
 Understanding the food waste stream is the primary goal of these audits.
 With these digital checklists, restaurants and other food service businesses don’t have to worry about capturing the information they need to refine their waste management system.

-Use this digital checklist to document food waste.
+Efficiently document organization food waste.
 Enter the date and time of disposal and the reason why the food loss occurred.
 Measure food waste in portions, quarts, or pounds.
 Attach photos as visual references for future audits.
 Preview a sample report for more information.

 Independent auditors perform clinical waste audits to assess a healthcare facility’s compliance with government regulations.
 In the UK, it is legally required to sort, code, and manage clinical waste, which is defined by the Controlled Waste Regulations as any waste which consists of: